tavlima/code-challenge-reward-system/resources/README.md

 ### Tests

-I tried to keep the tests as simple as possible, focusing on the `invitations` namespace.
+I tried to keep the tests as simple as possible, focusing on the `invitations` and `tree` namespace.
 Besides being mostly straight-forward, the remaining namespaces and functions would require some mocking/integration machinery to be fully tested.

 ## Build and running